Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * replicas cant be encrypted if master isnt
     * automated backups
     * to encrypt an unecrypted DB: take a DB snapshot -> restore as encrypted
-    * encryption in flight using SSL by default -> use AWS TLS root cedrtificates provided on client-side
+    * encryption in flight using SSL by default -> use AWS TLS root certificates provided on client-side
     * possible to `authenticate using IAM roles` (only for open-source databases)
     * YOU configure Security Groups
     * YOU CAN'T SSH into it unless using RDS Custom service